INK-USC/RE-Net/README.md

 ## Baselines
-We use the following public codes for baselines and the hyperparameters.
-We validated embedding sizes.
+We use the following public codes for baselines and hyperparameters.
+We validated embedding sizes among presented values.

 | Baselines   | Code                                                                      | Embedding size | Batch size |
 |-------------|---------------------------------------------------------------------------|----------------|------------|